Charge Blade High Rank and Endgame Builds for Monster Hunter Wilds

 Talisman Challenger Charm II N/A

-The newly added Zoh Shia weapon is also your best non-Artian craft as it comes with excellent raw, sharpness, some free affinity and Dragon element to boot.
+The Zoh Shia weapon is a great all-rounder as a non-Artian craft, although the Lagiacrus weapon has extra power with the set's high base Thunder Resistance, making it especially potent against monsters weak to Thunder.
 Decorations are fairly locked in though, with Magazine taking up the 2-slot and then both the 1-slot and 3-slot being used for Critical Boost.
 Some alternatives if you're still looking for these are:

 • Razor Sharp - simplest way of extending your sharpness bar, but needs 3 points to really feel it.